 When we examine these 40% of nodes that used Tor consistently, we found that most were observed on the Gnutella and eMule networks for only one or two days.
 Therefore, we recomputed the distribution of Tor usage for the subset of Tor GUIDs observed three or more days, which is over 70% of all Tor GUIDs.
 We again also computed the CDFs of Tor usage after first using Tor.
 The resulting CDFs are the upper lines in Figure 7.
 In sum, over 90% of GUIDs using Tor for more than two days on eMule and Gnutella are easily linked back to a non-Tor IP address, one that is most likely their real location.
-(GUIDs seen only one day may all be the same user on different days; see Section 5 for a discussion of user aliasing in our dataset.)

-This irregular use could be due to ignorance of how Tor works, careless configuration of the computer, or frustration with the lower throughput of Tor.
-It is well known that Tor's design does not offer technical protection to p2p users because it does not hide identifying application-level data [16].
-In contrast, we provide the first empirical evidence that Tor users do not use the software consistently, even among those with a strong reason to so.
+This irregular use could be due to ignorance of how Tor works, careless configuration, or frustration with the lower throughput of Tor.
+It is well known that Tor's design does not offer technical protection to p2p users because it does not hide identifying application-level data [17].
+In contrast, we provide the first empirical evidence that Tor users do not use the software consistently, even those with a strong reason to so.
 Regardless of the quality of Tor's security, this evidence strongly suggests that its usability (its interface, its effects upon perceived speed, or some other factor) is lacking.
 We conclude that the use of Tor, as observed in practice, poses only a small hurdle to investigators.
-Given this result, reports by the Tor developers that "Journalists use Tor to communicate more safely with whistleblowers and dissidents" should give one pause, without evidence that those groups are
+Reports by the Tor developers that "Journalists use Tor to communicate more safely with whistleblowers and dissidents"10 should give one pause, as there is no evidence that those groups are significantly more or less tech-savvy than the users we study.